Program Schedule for Class XIV:

-In Part 2 of the Session, the class will travel to North Little Rock and Jacksonville, Arkansas to experience a 10,000 foot view of Central Arkansas’s military footprints.
-Top military personnel will escort the class through this experience and shine a light on the importance of these installations – and where we’d be without them.
+In Part 2 of the Session, the class will travel to North Little Rock and Jacksonville to experience a 10,000-foot-view of Central Arkansas’s military footprints.
+Top military personnel will escort the class through this experience and shine a light on the importance of these installations – and where we would be without them.

 Monday, Jan.
 13 – Tuesday, Jan.
 14, 2020 – El Dorado & Camden

 Few people realize that south Arkansas is such a hub for global aerospace, defense and advanced technological and chemical companies with worldwide interests.
-But as a part of Class XII you will experience them all.
-With nationally ranked companies a plenty there is no shortage to the eye opening education you will receive.
+But as a part of Class XIV you will experience them all.
+With nationally ranked companies aplenty, there is no shortage to the eye-opening education you will receive.
 South Arkansas has seen a rapid expansion of industrial development, advances in weaponry and the distribution of natural resources.
-The issues surrounding the utilization of these important areas come to life with behind the scenes tours of companies thatkeep our military equipped with the best in tactical equipment and provide innovative ideas and products.
-Those areas combined with a look into the thriving Industrial Park areas, this session will surely open your mind to the wonders that are created in this part of the state.
+The issues surrounding the utilization of these important areas come to life with behind-the-scenes tours of companies that keep our military equipped with the best in tactical equipment and provide innovative ideas and products.
+When seeing those areas combined with a look into the thriving Industrial Park areas, this session will surely open your mind to the wonders that are created in this part of the state.